 Moreover, Supervised Persons are required to promptly report any violation(s) of this Code, any other compliance policies adopted by OFS Adviser or the Rule 38a-1 Manual adopted by any OFS Fund (collectively "Compliance Policies"), or any activity that may adversely affect the Firm's or any OFS Fund's business or reputation, to a Compliance Officer.
 The Compliance Department shall maintain a record of all violations of the Code and any corrective actions taken.
 Supervised Persons are encouraged to identify themselves when reporting such conduct, but they may also report anonymously.
-Reporting should be made through a letter to a Compliance Officer or via the telephonic and electronic reporting procedures detailed in the Firm's "Whistleblower Hotline Information" attached hereto as Attachment A. Further, all activities reported by Supervised Persons will be treated anonymously and confidentially (to the extent reasonably practicable) in order to encourage Supervised Persons to come forward with perceived problems.
+Reporting should be made through a letter to a Compliance Officer or via the telephonic and electronic reporting procedures detailed in the Firm's "Whistleblower Hotline Information" attached hereto as Attachment A. Further, all activities reported by Supervised Persons to come forward with perceived problems.
 The Firm and each OFS Fund are committed to a full, unbiased review of any matter(s) raised.